Pepito: Steak & Avocado Sandwich

 - Top the pepitos with a generous amount of the thinly sliced meat and 3 to 4 tablespoons of the guacamole.
 Place the tops on top!
 Eat while hot.

-- For the guacamole: Gently mix guacamole ingredients in a bowl or molcajete and serve.
+- Gently mix guacamole ingredients in a bowl or molcajete and serve.
 It can be prepared up to 12 hours in advance if covered and stored in the refrigerator.